Even a Great Dane will feel dwarfed on a hike featuring the giants of Marin County’s San Geronimo… Read more.

-The Marin Municipal Water District does not actively promote this pretty lake tucked into the hills of North Marin, probably because there are no facilities (not even trash cans) and it is surrounded by private land.
+Marin Municipal Water District does not actively promote this pretty lake tucked into the hills of North Marin, probably because it is surrounded by private land.

-Two possibilities for hikes, one on the west side of the dam along the same ranch road that brought you in; and one on the east side of the dam along a trail, used mostly by fishermen, that grows faint and then fades out.
+There are two possibilities for hikes, one on the west side of the dam along the ranch road that brought you in, and one along a trail on the east side of the dam used mostly by fishermen that grows faint and then fades out.
 Climb to the ridge for forever views.

 The water district provides these directions from the town of Nicasio:

 Head northwest on Nicasio Valley Road (drive 3.2 miles).
 Turn right on Point Reyes-Petaluma Road (drive 4.3 miles).
 Turn left onto Hicks Valley Road (2.7 miles).
 Turn left onto Marshall-Petaluma Road (3 miles).
 Turn left at 1400 Marshall-Petaluma Road onto Arroyo Sausal road and enter through the gate.
 Follow the gravel road and turn right at the bridge.

 Park in the parking lot at the base of the dam (1.4 miles from Marshall-Petaluma Road).